 The National Museum of the U.S. Air Force (NMUSAF) sits 6 miles outside of Dayton, Ohio.
 Formerly known as the United States Air Force Museum, this informative and interactive facility holds more than 360 aircraft and missiles.
 The museum got its start in 1923 when the Engineering Division at Dayton's McCook Field began holding on to technical artifacts for preservation purposes.
 Today, the museum is filled with some of the world's most famous aircraft, like the Boeing B-29 Superfortress that dropped the Fat Man atomic bomb on Nagasaki, presidential aircraft used by Franklin D. Roosevelt, Harry Truman and Dwight D. Eisenhower, and SAM 26000, the Boeing 727 that John F. Kennedy used to travel to Dallas the day he was assassinated.
 The NMUSAF receives more than a million visitors each year.

-You are reading "25 Fun Things to Do in Ohio Today" Back to Top
+You are reading "What to Do in Ohio Today" Back to Top

 The Cleveland Museum of Art is an excellent place for visitors to see impressive artwork from different times and places.
 The museum showcases art in a multitude of mediums, including pencil, paint, pen, photography, and sculpture, while most of the exhibits are centered on notable people or time periods.
 The museum also runs an in-depth education and research program that focuses on art conservation and appreciation, and visitors can support the Cleveland Museum of Art by making a donation or participating in the museum's volunteer program.
 The museum is open every day of the week except for Mondays.